Mitch McConnell hospitalized after suffering fall

 The Kentucky senator, 81, was attending a private dinner in Washington when he tripped.
 He was admitted to a hospital for treatment, spokesman Doug Andres said.

-McConnell's office did not provide additional detail on his condition or how long he may be absent from the Senate.
+McConnell's office didn't provide additional details on his condition or how long he may be absent from the Senate.

 In 2019, the GOP leader tripped and fell at his home in Kentucky, suffering a shoulder fracture.
 At the time, he underwent surgery to repair the fracture in his shoulder.
 The Senate had just started a summer recess and he worked from home for some weeks as he recovered.